 We absolutely love the food here.
 Bulgaria is a very diverse country that sits between the east and the west.
-During their history, they have been occupied or have been part of the Ottoman empire, the Romanian and Balkan forces, and the now defunct Soviet Union.
+During their history, they have been occupied or have been part of the Ottoman Empire, the Byzantines, the Roman and Balkan forces, and the now-defunct Soviet Union.

 All these rich influences merge into the local cuisine.
 Probably the most famous dish here (and the most popular) is the Meshana Skara, which is nothing more than a mixed grill of different types of meat served with vegetables.
 Typically, they serve you two pieces of minced meat like burgers without the bread, some fries, vegetables, and sauce.